polsys/ennemi/docs/api-reference.md

   If specified, an array of booleans that gives the data elements to use for estimation.
 Use this to exclude some observations from consideration.

+- `discrete: bool` or `array_like`, default False.

+  Specifies the columns that contain discrete data.

+  Conditioning can be used only if the data is all-continuous or all-discrete (in which case the condition is interpreted as discrete).
+  This limitation is tracked in [issue #88](https://github.com/polsys/ennemi/issues/88).

 - `preprocess: bool`, default True.

   By default, the variables are scaled to unit variance and